Kalahari Deposits

-The Kalahari Deposits is an Early Cretaceous (Aptian) geologic formation in South Africa.
+The Kalahari Deposits is an Late Cretaceous (Campanian to Maastrichtian) geologic formation in South Africa.
 Dinosaur remains diagnostic to the genus level are among the fossils that have been recovered from the formation.
 The depositional environment is described as a crater lake where poorly lithified, concretionary conglomerate and volcaniclastic, intraclastic, calcareous mudstone were deposited under quiet subaqueous conditions, probably a "crater-fill succession above an olivine-melilitie intrusion".